gameserverapp/Platform/Documentation/docs/getting_started/other/setup_ftp_server.md

 ![Setup FTP 24](/img/getting_started/rconconnect/getting_started/setup_ftp_24.jpeg)

-## 7. FTP server ready
+## 7. FTP Server Ready

-Your FTP server is now ready to use with RconConnect.
+Your FTP server is now set up and ready to be used with RconConnect.